 Any number of user roles can be defined with highly granular permission settings.

-To operate effectively, the CAS needs to contain personal identifiable information and often some medical diagnosis information.
+To operate effectively, Open Path CAS needs to contain personal identifiable information and often some medical diagnosis information.
 The system is designed to comply with the HIPAA Security Rule, and encourage user best practices.
 All operations are recorded in audit logs, there are login and password policies in place, and access to private information is limited by user role.
-If hosted by Green River, the CAS will be deployed on a HIPAA-compliant Amazon Web Services instance, and all data will be encrypted when stored ("at rest") and during transmission to a user's browser ("in transit").
+If hosted by Green River, Open Path CAS will be deployed on a HIPAA-compliant Amazon Web Services instance, and all data will be encrypted when stored ("at rest") and during transmission to a user's browser ("in transit").

-The Coordinated Access System (CAS) is available for free under the GPLv3 license.
+The Open Path Coordinated Access System (CAS) is available for free under the GPLv3 license.
 All enhancements or modifications to the code must be released into the open source, for everyone's benefit.

 Green River will provide a hosted solution, configuration assistance, ongoing support, and custom development as desired.
 Green River managed installations will automatically benefit from all updates created by us, or others, contributed to the main codebase.